-DeSantis leaves campaign trail and returns to Florida facing tropical storm and shooting aftermath
+DeSantis cancels SC campaign travel, returns to Florida facing tropical storm and shooting aftermath

-Crises at home pose a new test for Florida Gov. Ron DeSantis, whose presidential campaign travels are now up in the air as his state mourns a racially motivated shooting in Jacksonville and prepares for a tropical storm.
+COLUMBIA, S.C.
+(AP) — Florida Gov. Ron DeSantis canceled a day of presidential campaign appearances to deal with crises at home as his state mourns a racist fatal shooting in Jacksonville and prepares for a tropical storm.

 A day after appearing in Iowa, DeSantis was back in the state capital of Tallahassee on Sunday for a news conference on Tropical Storm Idalia.
 He urged Floridians to heed the advice of emergency managers.
 He also offered condolences and condemned the killing of three Black people by a white man who authorities say left behind a suicide note, a will, and writings with racist material.

-DeSantis’ campaign schedule had called for him to be in South Carolina Monday for a town hall in Kershaw and a barbecue with Rep. Jeff Duncan, R-S.C., in Anderson.
-It was not immediately clear where he would go forward with those appearances.
+DeSantis’ campaign schedule had called for him to be in South Carolina Monday for a morning town hall in Kershaw and a barbecue with Rep. Jeff Duncan, R-S.C., in Anderson.
+But Sunday night, his campaign spokesman Bryan Griffin announced the governor was canceling his South Carolina travel.
+His wife, Casey DeSantis, is still expected to appear at the barbecue but the town hall in Kershaw was canceled.

+“In light of the approaching hurricane, the Governor will be staying in Florida on Monday to assist with preparations,” Griffin said.

-Asked whether he would be in Florida this week, DeSantis responded, “I’m here.
+Asked at his Sunday news conference whether he would be in Florida this week, DeSantis responded, “I’m here.
 I’m here.”

 “We’re locked in on this; we’re going to get the job done.
 This is important.
 So people can rest assured,” the governor said, adding that the state is staging personnel and equipment to prepare for the storm.